How to Start Your Own Online Magazine in 2025

 Economist subscription

-If you have an existing printed magazine with a big subscriber base, you'll need to decide if your upcoming digital edition will be a standalone product that you sell separately, an online replica that print subscribers get for free, or even a supplement that offers exclusive content not included in the print edition.
+If you have a printed magazine with many subscribers, you need to consider the role of your digital edition.
+Will it be a standalone product that you sell separately.
+Will it be an online version that print subscribers get for free?
+Or will it be a supplement with exclusive content that offers exclusive content not found in the print edition.

 If you're just starting, on the other hand, you may want to consider a free or freemium model, at least until your magazine gains enough traction to begin charging a fee.
 Most new magazines choose this route, relying on advertising revenue to turn a profit.